Oklahoma Court Records

 Annulment vs. Divorce in Oklahoma

-Suffice to say that the only similarities are that both cases follow the Oklahoma Rules of Civil Procedure, and a decree frees both parties from the bonds of matrimony.
+The primary similarities are that both cases follow the Oklahoma Rules of Civil Procedure, and a decree frees both parties from the bonds of matrimony.
 Still, divorce and annulment are intrinsically different in what either action accomplishes.
 An annulment means that a marriage was never valid under state laws.
 A divorce, however, means that the court recognized the validity of the marriage until the date of the decree.

 Is an Annulment Cheaper Than Divorce In Oklahoma?

 No. The cost of an annulment is often significantly higher than a divorce settled out of court.
-The process of annulling a marriage involves several legal expenses such as the cost of legal investigation, providing corroborating evidence, and attorney fees.
+The process of annulling a marriage involves several legal expenses, such as the cost of legal investigation, providing corroborating evidence, and attorney fees.

 What is an Uncontested Divorce in Oklahoma?